Fitness Model Qimmah Russo Flaunts Killer Figure In Flirty Shorts & Bandeau Top

 “You’re looking so good,” a fourth commenter told her.

-Qimmah frequently updates her Instagram page with a variety of pictures that show her in many outfits ranging from sexy dresses to barely-there bikinis.
+Qimmah frequently updates her Instagram page with a variety of pictures that show her in many outfits, ranging from sexy dresses to barely-there bikinis.
 Not too long ago, she wowed her followers with a series of images that saw her looking gorgeous in a tiny crop top and an equally small pair of Daisy Dukes.